ghost-goblin/CySA/part1.md

             + Scripted quey for each IP address that an organisation uss
        + DNS Antiharvesting Techniques:
             + Blaclisting systems and/or networks that abuse the service
-            + Use CAPTCHAs to prvent bots
+            + Use CAPTCHAs to prevent bots
             + Privacy services that use third-party DNS registration information
             + Implement **rate limiting** to ensure that lookups are not done at high speeds
             + Not publishing zone files